Willianpitter/MachineLearningAPI-RealStatecase/README.md

 ## Overview

-This project is a machine learning solution designed to estimate the valuation of residential properties in Chile.
+This project is a machine learning solution designed to estimate the valuation of residential properties.
 The goal is to deliver a production-ready system that includes:

 - A robust, modularized pipeline for training, evaluating, and deploying the model.
 - A REST API to predict property valuations based on input features.